 What is Employee Lifecycle?

-The employee lifecycle is all about the different stages that an employee goes through during their time at an organisation.
+The employee lifecycle is all about the different stages that an employee goes through during their time at an organization.
 And it is important for every HR team to make the stages more beneficial for the employees.

-Each stage of the employee lifecycle has its own challenges and every organisation can work on it to make the process better and improve it.
+Each stage of the employee lifecycle has its own challenges and every organization can work on it to make the process better and improve it.
 It's a gradual process and it does take time.
 But a good employee lifecycle program is more likely to be a positive program that helps your employees to be the best of the best.

-You need to make the lifecycle process more efficient for better recruitment and retention in your organisation.
+You need to make the lifecycle process more efficient for better recruitment and retention in your organization.
 Now that you have an idea what employee lifecycle is, let us delve into the different stages that comprise the lifecycle.

 Stages involved in ELC (Employee Lifecycle):

 The first and foremost step that starts the process of the employee lifecycle is attracting.
 The corporate market has a vast pool of talents out there.
 And attracting the candidates with potential is very important.
 Candidates with massive potential are enthusiastic, thought leaders and actively take part in any project with their innovative ideas.

 To attract the right candidates, you need to advertise about the job vacancy along with the organization's goals, objectives and mission.
 This can start with employee advocacy, referral programs of an organization or any social media posts.
 But you need to keep in mind that you post about the right job to the right people and that your audience understands what exactly you want.

 The second stage involves hiring the right people for the right job.
 You need to have a good hiring strategy in your organization to make the most out of the recruitment process.
 Recruitment can be a very draining process for both the recruiter and the candidate.